 The 2019 Alberta Artist in Residence is Lauren Crazybull.
 Learn more about Lauren on the Artist in Residence website.
-Alberta Culture, Multiculturalism and Status of Women will begin accepting applications for the next Artist in Residence in winter 2019.
+Information about applying for the 2020 program will be announced in winter 2019.

 This program seeks to inspire innovation in the arts and encourage dialogue by supporting visionary artists and cultural leaders to create work and lead conversations on the role of artists and the arts in society.

-Artists are encouraged to apply for this grant, worth up to $75,000, to become Alberta’s Artist in Residence for a one-year term.
+Artists are encouraged to apply for this grant to become Alberta’s Artist in Residence for a one-year term.
 Through this grant, the Artist in Residence will:

 - develop and showcase an art project that addresses a key issue(s) in their community

 - work with Alberta communities to promote the importance of artists and the arts

 - communicate and share their perspective on the artistic process with the public and government

 - act as an advocate for understanding the realities of artists and the communities in which they work